-(b) Key management personnel of the Group are the directors and supervisors of the Company.
+- (a) Except for transactions and balances detailed elsewhere in these consolidated financial statements, the Group had no material transactions with related parties during the year. - (b) Key management personnel of the Group are the directors and supervisors of the Company.
 Details of their remuneration are included in note 8 to the consolidated financial statements.

-36. PARTLY-OWNED SUBSIDIARIES WITH MATERIAL NON-CONTROLLING INTERESTS
+33. PARTLY-OWNED SUBSIDIARIES WITH MATERIAL NON-CONTROLLING INTERESTS